ofergoli/elgg_project/README.md

 Our main goal is to create a system that combines from one hand a social network and on the other hand a courses management platform (such High-learn, Moodle and etc.)

-## Open issues:

-1. Backup & Restore DB to/from CSV files.
-2. DB snapshots by date.
-3. Statistical analysis.
-4. User management and invitations to experiments.

 ## Installation

  <h4>Email system configuration:  </h4>